How to Protect Yourself

 Advance Fee Scams – Avoid advance fee scams in which fraudulent companies promise loans if a consumer pays a substantial up-front fee first.
 Do NOT pay anyone asking for upfront/advance fees for loan modification services or mortgage forbearance services.

-Be wary of investment schemes promoting cures in connection with the current public health emergency, or other investment opportunities related to the economic downturn.
+Be wary of investment traps and schemes promoting cures in connection with the current public health emergency, or other investment opportunities related to the economic downturn.
 Schemes may attempt to convince investors to liquidate their savings or sell their current holdings to purchase overvalued assets, assets that come with very high fees or assets of uncertain or questionable value, such as cryptocurrencies or precious metals.

-Pension Advance Scams - The scam involves investors who provide funds to make cash advances and pensioners who are willing to turn over future pension payments in exchange for an immediate lump sum cash payment.
+Pension Advance Scams - The investment scam involves investors who provide funds to make cash advances and pensioners who are willing to turn over future pension payments in exchange for an immediate lump sum cash payment.

 Opportunity Zones - An Opportunity Zone is an economically distressed community where new investments, under certain conditions, may be eligible for preferential tax treatment.
 These types of investments are available only through a Qualified Opportunity Fund (QOF).
 A QOF may invest in property or a business located in an opportunity zone.
 Investors considering these investments should consult with their qualified tax adviser because of the complex tax implications.